maplumridge/land-cover-classification/workflow.md

 The data will be exported to your Google Drive account.

-<b>Note: </b> Free Google Drive accounts are limited to 15 GB of storage.
+<b>Note: </b> The total volume of data is 7.3 GB.
+Free Google Drive accounts are limited to 15 GB of storage.

 ### Step 5: Download data & copy to JASMIN HPC
 Once you have downloaded the data from Google Drive to your local storage, run the following command: